Moong Dal Tadka Recipe

 - Put the dal in a pressure cooker and wash it until the water runs clear.
 Keep it on full heat and add the water, salt, haldi, heeng, and ginger paste.
 Put on the lid, and at the first whistle, turn off the heat.

 - Open the cooker when the pressure subsides.
 Check to make sure the dal is soft.

 - Keep the dal on medium heat and prepare the tadka on another burner.
 Remember to stir the dal from time to time while you are making the tadka.
 Reduce heat to low when the dal starts to thicken.

 - Keep a pot on high heat and heat the desi ghee.
 Add jeera and chopped onions.
 Saute for a minute or so and add the kasuri methi.
 Saute until the onions are light brown.

-- Add the cilantro to the dal when it starts to thicken, and give a good stir.
+- Add the cilantro to the dal when it starts to thicken, and give it a good stir.

-- When the tadka is ready, pour it into the dal and give a good mix.
+- When the tadka is ready, pour it into the dal and give it a good mix.
 Cook the dal until it reaches the desired consistency.

 - Transfer to a serving bowl.
 Garnish with some chopped cilantro and serve.